 On April 17, 2025, the clerk purportedly entered the dismissal.
 We seek to correct the dismissal to make it a dismissal WITH prejudice.

-If the court would like this as a formal noticed motion to vacate/strike Plaintiff's request for dismissal without prejudice and enter it as a dismissal with prejudice, we are happy to file the motion.
-In any case, we ask that the request for dismissal filed by Plaintiff be vacated/stricken, or that it be vacated/stricken as to Defendant Michael Pierattini ("Mr. Pierattini") who has two dispositive motions pending.
+By way of this Motion, Defendant Michael Pierattini ("Mr. Pierattini") respectfully requests that the dismissal filed by Plaintiff be vacated/stricken, or that it be vacated/stricken as to Mr. Pierattini who has two dispositive motions pending.